Can you help me with a problem?

 - there is a centralised publicly available database of information about medicines prescribed in the UK, the eMC, which allows us to easily find reliable and up-to-date information on the uses and risks of medicines.

-- the UK Office of National Statistics releases detailed historical data about names we can use under the Open Government License, and UK activists have produced information about pronoun and title use in the UK as part of the Nonbinary Stats project.
+- the UK Office of National Statistics releases detailed historical data about names we can use under the Open Government License

 - previous UK websites had already produced useful lists of organisations, publications and helplines that could be combined and reused on this site; and the country is small enough that this information is directly useful to people resident in most parts of the UK.